MT-CTF/ctf-discord-bot/README.md

   * `STATS` - Path to stats file, found in `world/ctf/mod_storage/ctf_stats`.
   * `OLD_STATS` - Path to old stats file (!oldrank)
   * `TOKEN` - Discord bot token, get from bot page in Discord Developer Portal.

+## Other

+You can grab messages sent with !st via Minetest.
+See https://github.com/MT-CTF/servermods/blob/master/server_chat/init.lua#L77 for an example